Identec Solutions Announces The Launch Of Reefer Runner 5G: The Future Of Mobile Reefer Monitoring

 Key Features of Reefer Runner 5G:

-.Out-of-the-box Monitoring: Compatible with every reefer container type and brand, offering full remote visibility.
+.Out-of-the-box Monitoring: Compatible with every reefer type and brand, offering full remote visibility.

 .No Installation Hassle: Simply connect to the data port and start monitoring.